Taiwan votes in local elections amid China tensions

 The Chinese government sees Taiwan as a breakaway province that will, eventually, be part of the country.

-But many Taiwanese people consider their self-ruled island - with its own form of government and a democratic system- to be distinct.
+But many Taiwanese people consider their self-ruled island - with its own form of government and a democratic system - to be distinct.

 This election also involves a referendum to lower the voting age to 18.
 Currently, only people above the age of 20 can vote.
 But more and more younger people appear to be becoming politically conscious, with turnout at the 2020 vote being the highest ever.

-Young people have told the BBC they're directly being driven by the "China threat" - an issue that has been a big part of the political conversation here throughout their lives.
+Young people have told the BBC they're directly being driven by the "China threat" - an issue that has been a big part of the political conversation throughout their lives.

 Two parties and two views

-There are two main political parties in Taiwan - both with differing views towards China.
+There are two main political parties in Taiwan and they have differing approaches to China.

-The Kuomintang (KMT)- conservative business champions - are traditionally seen as pro-China "doves".
+The Kuomintang (KMT), a party of conservative business champions, are traditionally seen as pro-China "doves".
 They have advocated for economic engagement with China and have appeared to be in favour of unification, though they have strongly denied being pro-China.

 Their main rival is the governing Democratic People's Party (DPP) whose leader Tsai Ing-wen won by a landslide in the 2020 national election.
-Ms Tsai has taken a strong stance towards China, saying Beijing needed to show Taiwan respect, and that Taipei would not bow to pressure.
+Ms Tsai has taken a strong stance towards China, saying Beijing needed to show Taiwan respect and that Taipei would not bow to pressure.

 She was re-elected in 2020 on a promise to stand up to Beijing.
-Locals told the BBC then that protests in Hong Kong and Beijing's subsequent crackdown on civil rights had raised concerns in Taiwan.
+Locals told the BBC at the time that protests in Hong Kong and Beijing's subsequent crackdown on civil rights had raised concerns in Taiwan.

 "The DPP is experiencing diminishing returns to its traditional brand of Taiwanese nationalism," says Wen-ti Sung, a Taiwan politics analyst in Taipei who works for the Australian National University.